Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: HFVC Skill

 We scale this hand velocity to be no larger than some threshold.

 In the second step, we determine the force control direction.
-The force control direction is chosen to be as close as possible to the robot object contact normal direction while being as orthogonal as possible to the desired hand velocity direction.
-If the robot-object contact is parallel to the desired hand velocity direction, we will only do velocity control (this is done for pushing motions).
+The force control direction is chosen to be as close as possible to the robot object contact normal direction $n_h$ while being as orthogonal as possible to the desired hand velocity direction $v_h$ by having $T_f = \argmin_{T_f}{(\|T_f v_h\| + \|T_f - n_h\|)}$.
+If the robot-object contact normal is parallel to the desired hand velocity direction, we only do velocity control by letting $n_f = 0, n_v = 6$ (this often results in a pushing motion).

 In the third step, we solve for the force control magnitude by trying to maintain a small amount of normal contact forces on every non-separating environment contact under quasi-dynamic assumption.
 Denote the contact forces as $\lambda = $, where $\lambda_e$ is the object-environment contact forces and $\lambda_h$ is the object-hand contact forces.
 Denote $\eta = $, where $\eta_f$ is the force control magnitude, and $\eta_v$ are the reaction forces of the hand in the velocity control directions.
 Here, ${J_{\lambda}^o}^T$ is the contact jacobian that transforms all contact forces in the wrench space in the object body frame, and ${J_{\lambda_h}^h}^T$ is the contact jacobian than transforms hand contact forces in the wrench space of the hand body frame.
 Matrix $T$ describe the directions of force and velocity control axes.
 Let $M_o$ be the object inertia and $a$ be the quasi-dynamic object acceleration.
 The optimization problem can be written as follows: